GST and QST Rebate for Owners of New or Substantially Renovated Housing

 - the date that the renovation work was 90% completed;

-- the date that is two years after the date that you (or a relation) first occupied the unit after the renovation work began;
+- the date that is two years after the date that you, a relation, a co-owner or their relation first occupied the unit after the work began;

-- the date that ownership was transferred to a third party (ownership must be transferred before the unit is occupied).
+- the date that ownership was transferred to another person (ownership must be transferred before the unit is occupied).

 Form to file